TheoVerse1/printf/README.md

+This is the first group project with ALX Africa.
+We worked together in order to create the files

 Mandator Project Tasks:

 0. I'm not going anywhere.
 You can print that wherever you want to.
 I'm here and I'm a Spur for life